Vector35/binaryninja-api/docs/getting-started.md

 ![Pseudo C >](img/pseudo-c.png "Pseudo C View")

 Binary Ninja offers an option to render the HLIL as a decompilation to "pseudo C".
-This decompilation is intended to be more familiar.
-It is not necessarily intended to be compliant C or even recompilable.
+This decompilation is intended to be more familiar to the user than the HLIL.
+It is not necessarily intended to be "compliant" C or even recompilable.
 In some cases, it may be possible to edit it into a form that a C compiler will accept, but the amount of effort required will vary widely, and no guarantee is made that it will be possible in all cases.

 ### Dead Store Elimination